opendaylight/docs/docs/user-guide/virtual-tenant-network-(vtn).rst

     DLUX UI does not provide ability to add topology information.
 The Topology should be created using an open flow plugin.
-Controller stores this information in the database and displays on the DLUX page, when the you connect to the controller using openflow.
+Controller stores this information in the database and displays on the DLUX page, when the you connect to the controller using OpenFlow.

 .. figure:: ./images/vtn/Dlux_topology.png
    :alt: Topology